piku/piku/README.md

 There are two main ways of deploying `piku` onto a new server:

-* Use `cloud-init` when creating a new virtual machine or barebones automated deploy (check [this repository](https://github.com/piku/cloud-init) for examples)
 * Use [`piku-bootstrap`](https://github.com/piku/piku-bootstrap) to reconfigure a new or existing Ubuntu virtual machine
+* Use `cloud-init` when creating a new virtual machine or barebones automated deployment (check [this repository](https://github.com/piku/cloud-init) for examples)

 ### `piku` client